Aishwarya-Kadu/SQL_Data_Warehouse_Project/README.md

 This project follows Medallion Architecture to ensure data integrity, traaceability and high-performance reporting.
 By organising the data into three distinct layers, we transform raw, fragmented maritime logs into a refined 'Single Source of Truth'.

 ### Bronze Layer: Raw Staging
+- Object Type: Physical Tables
+- Loading Strategy: Full Load (Truncate and Insert)
+- Objective: To serve as a landing zone for raw source data, ensuring 100% traceability and providing foundation for debugging the upstream data issues
+-